Alzheimer’s Disease – Diagnosis, Symptoms, and Treatment

 What is Alzheimer’s Disease?

-Alzheimer’s disease is the most common form of dementia in the United States.
-It usually starts with recent memory loss – then progresses to forgetting where you are, familiar faces and names.
-Eventually, the disease continues to progress and patients develop impaired mobility, difficulty swallowing, and inability to care for themselves.
+Alzheimer’s disease is a form of dementia, a condition that results in a gradual decline in brain function.
+It is the most common form of dementia in the United States.
+It usually begins with the loss of memories surrounding recent events – then progresses to forgetting where you are, the time and date, and familiar faces and names.
+Eventually, Alzheimer’s affects the core regions of the brain and results in impaired mobility, difficulty swallowing, and an inability to perform basic self-care tasks.
 Alzheimer’s disease is a major cause of disability and death in the United States.

 What Causes Alzheimer’s Disease?

-Alzheimer’s disease is neurodegenerative disorder characterized by a decrease in acetylcholine levels in the brain.
-This is caused by the build of amyloid plaques and neurofibrillary tangles in the neurons certain brain regions.
-These likely develop as a result of genetic and environmental factors.
+The exact cause of Alzheimer’s and what leads to the disease is unknown.
+It is thought that this condition results from a combination of genetic and environmental factors that when combined in certain individuals result in disease.
 Genes such as apolipoprotein E-e4 (APOE-e4) have been identified as a risk factor.
 Abnormalities in genes coding the following proteins are also associated with increased risk:

 - Amyloid precursor protein (APP)

 - Presenilin-1 (PS-1)